 Kyle hails from Memphis, TN—the birthplace of Rock and Roll, home of the Blues, where Elvis is King, Jesus is Lord, and Barbecue is spicy.
 This upbringing has deeply influenced this love of food, music, and Jesus.
 He is author of Grace and Agency in Paul and Second Temple Judaism (Brill, 2015), for which he was awarded the 2016 Manfred Lautenschlaeger Award for Theological Promise.
 His most shining accomplishment, however, is getting his wife Pam to say “yes”.
 They have one daughter, Niamh (pronounced Neeve), whose looks and personality bear an uncanny resemblance to her father, which makes him as scared as it does proud.

 Jordan was born on the edge of Hanford, CA—a farming town right in the middle of California.
 He grew up remodeling houses with his dad and taught himself guitar after getting tired of singing along to CD’s in his high school youth group.
 He went on to get his BA in Christian Ministry at Fresno Pacific University.
 He collects vinyl records and musical instruments (more than he knows how to play).
 The best decision he’s ever made was to convince his wife to marry him and let him follow her around the rest of their lives (two years in Spain before moving to Santa Barbara in 2011.)
-In his free time you will find him fixing things, riding his motorcycle, and playing bass in his band.
+In his free time you will find him fixing things, riding his motorcycle, and playing music.

 Joyce, a native Californian, has lived on the coast for most of her life.
 She graduated with a BA and teaching credential, and spent 21 years as a teaching leader and area advisor with Bible Study Fellowship International.
 She now uses her vast experience to work with our volunteer leaders.
 Joyce has mastered the art of “doing,” but God is now teaching her simply “to be”.
 Consequently, she has a deep desire to enjoy God’s beauty, and longs for our volunteers to share that experience.
 Away from the office, you can find her strength training, playing music she has written, gardening, or spending time with her husband (Randy) and two now-married children.